GoogleCloudPlatform/pgadapter/samples/python/sqlalchemy2-sample/README.md

 read/write transactions.

 ## Performance Considerations

-### Parameterized Queries
-`psycopg2` does not use [parameterized queries](https://cloud.google.com/spanner/docs/sql-best-practices#postgresql_1).
-Instead, `psycopg2` will replace query parameters with literals in the SQL string before sending these to PGAdapter.
-This means that each query must be parsed and planned separately.
-This will add latency to queries that are executed multiple times compared to if the queries were executed using actual query parameters.

 ### Read-only Transactions
 SQLAlchemy will by default use read/write transactions for all database operations, including for